Combined Internal Medicine/Psychiatry Residents

 UC Davis is at the forefront of primary care and psychiatry, producing research and resources for clinicians across the country.
 Med-psych is a burgeoning field, and it's happening right here!
-Given my interests in health disparities among people with serious mental illness, integrated collaborative care, and cultural psychiatry, UCD was the best, next step in my medical career.
+Given my interests in health disparities among people with serious mental illness, integrated collaborative care, and cultural psychiatry, UC Davis was the best, next step in my medical career.
 While both the internal medicine and psychiatry departments are individually strong, the combined program offers the additional talent of numerous dually-trained faculty and a supportive setting that fosters creativity, research, and leadership among its residents.
 I look forward to the next five years at UC Davis!

 Jeremy DeMartini, M.D., PGY-4